mvolkmann/blog/src/ocaml.md

   | hd :: tl -> hd + sum tl
 ```

 The standard library provides many functions that operate on lists.
+See the
-See <a href="https://v2.ocaml.org/api/List.html" target="_blank">Module List</a>.
+<a href="https://v2.ocaml.org/api/List.html" target="_blank">List</a> module.
 Some highlights include the following:

 | Function          | Description                                                                                                                   |